 Don’t let the “french” and “tart” in the title scare you — it is anything but.
 As for the ingredients, I’m sure they are already in your larder as they were in mine.
 And soon enough, with minimal effort (cutting up onions is the only hard work you’ll have to do) you’ll have before you an aromatic fetching golden yellow french onion tart that is simple remarkable.

 It is remarkable simple because all the flavours perform a staccato rhythm on your tongue, making it do a jig really — and instantly revealing that this is a phenomenal combination of flavours.
 The saltiness and the nuttiness in the cheese combine with the smoky tartness and sweetness of the onions — and when this soft, lightly crunchy and cheesy filling comes wrapped in a lovely light and buttery pastry, the textures take the sensation to a higher level.

-You can make the pastry ahead of time or the previous night and keep it in the fridge.
+You can make the quick flaky pastry ahead of time or the previous night and keep it in the fridge.
 You could also make the filling and keep it in the fridge the previous night.
-The next day, you can just roll the pastry out and assemble the filling and bake the tart.
+The next day, you can just roll the quick flaky pastry out and assemble the filling and bake the tart.
 This french onion tart — that I’ve adapted this recipe from Easy Cooking | Baking — makes for a pretty filling brunch or great party food.
 Your guests will definitely not believe you when you list out the ingredients.

 The simplicity of the ingredients do not prepare you for the complexity of the flavours.
 And when you’re caught up in that moment, you realise that you are happy.
 Happy to be savouring a simple yet truly remarkable french onion tart at home.